YugantGotmare/Multiple-Disease-Forecaster/README.md

 ## Usage

-1. Visit the deployed application on Streamlit Cloud: [Your Streamlit Cloud URL]
+1. Visit the deployed application on Streamlit Cloud: [[Your Streamlit Cloud URL](https://multiple-disease-forecaster.streamlit.app/)]

 2. Input the required features for disease prediction.

-3. Click the "Predict" button to get the forecast for the likelihood of diseases.

-4. Review the results and recommendations provided by the application.
+3. Review the results and recommendations provided by the application.